SimonGAndrews/MyEspruinoTester/docs/v4_metadata.md

 - `boards/<board>/board.json` (**required**) populates `config.board` with identification, firmware bundle details, flash adapter settings, default and available suites, and any EspruinoTools linkage (for example `localJSON`).
 - `boards/<board>/fixture.json` (**optional**) contributes to `config.fixture`.
 When absent, the resolver assumes no default fixtures for the board.
 - `boards/<board>/cli.json` (**optional**) contributes to `config.cli` and `config.loader.ports`, allowing baud/port defaults without embedding them in the required board JSON.
+- Board metadata may also establish default artefact persistence under `config.loader.output` (see §9.5) so noisy directories can be trimmed when necessary.

 Files that are not present are simply skipped, keeping the entry-level experience lightweight.
 The loader reads each file once, infers its destination branch from the filename, and merges the resulting objects (board → fixture → cli) before moving on to suite metadata.
 No additional overlay files are supported in v4; board authors should express all defaults inside these typed documents.